 - Advertising: To show you advertising both on and off our websites.

 From time-to-time, we may engage third parties to track and analyze non-personally identifiable usage and volume statistical information from individuals who visit our websites.
 These third parties may place material on the Services, such as banner ads, that allow the third party’s servers to place cookies in your web browser.
 Please note that we only can access cookies that we place on your browser, not the cookies sent to you by other companies.
 We also may use other third-party cookies to track the performance of our own advertisements.
-The information provided to third parties by means of these third party cookies does not include personal information, but this information may be re-associated with personal information after we receive it.
+The information provided to third parties by means of these third-party cookies does not include personal information, but this information may be re-associated with personal information after we receive it.

 California Disclosure.
 CA Bus. & Prof. Code § 22575 requires us to disclose how our Site responds to Web browser “do not track” signals and/or other mechanisms that seek to provide consumers with the ability to control the collection of their personal information through online tracking technologies for certain purposes, such as targeted or behavioral advertising.

 Certain mobile devices contain unique identifiers that can be used, for example, to identify the physical location of such devices.
 Mobile devices also typically transmit caller ID data when used to transmit a telephone call or text message.
 The Services may collect, use, transmit, process and maintain unique identifiers, caller ID data, location-based data, and similar information when you rely on mobile devices, including to provide the services you request and improve your experience with the Services.
-The Services also may require collection of your mobile phone number in order for you to participate in certain services or features and that number may be associated with such information.
+The Services also may require the collection of your mobile phone number for you to participate in certain services or features and that number may be associated with such information.